nikhilh-20/picoctf_18/reverse_engineering/quackme/quackme.md

 }
 ```

-We can see that the code is trying to compare the string, "You have now entered the Duck Web, and you're in for a honkin' good time.\nCan you figure out my trick?" with the result of input ^ secret_buffer.
-The next step is to find the value of input such that the printf("You are winner!") statement is executed.
+We can see that the code is trying to compare the string, `"You have now entered the Duck Web, and you're in for a honkin' good time.\nCan you figure out my trick?"` with the result of `input ^ secret_buffer`.
+The next step is to find the value of `input` such that the `printf("You are winner!")` statement is executed.

-25 bytes of secret_buffer are as follows:
+25 bytes of `secret_buffer` are as follows:

 ```
 (gdb) x/25xb 0x8048858